USS Trenton (1876): Pioneer in electricity for US Naval vessels (1883)

-Far East, 1883-1886
+Far East (1883–1886)

 Reactivated on 18 September 1883, Trenton departed New York in November for duty on the Asiatic Station.
 Steaming via the Mediterranean, the Suez Canal, Ceylon, and Singapore, she arrived at Hong Kong on 1 May 1884 to begin two years of cruising in the Far East.
 She visited ports in China, Korea, and Japan, carrying out various diplomatic missions.
 On occasion, Trenton sent landing parties ashore in China and Korea to protect American nationals and other foreigners during periods of internal unrest.
 The warship completed this tour of duty in the spring of 1886; departed Yokohama, Japan on 9 May; retraced her voyage back across the Indian Ocean, through the Suez Canal and the Mediterranean Sea, and across the Atlantic to reach Hampton Roads on 2 September.
 She entered the Norfolk Navy Yard on 9 September and was decommissioned for repairs on 17 September 1886.

-Pacific, 1887-1889
+Pacific (1887–1889)

 On 16 May 1887, she was placed in commission once again.
 On 25 July, she exited Hampton Roads and headed south for Brazil.
 En route, Trenton stopped at St. Vincent in the Windward Islands and entered Rio de Janeiro on 10 September for a fortnight visit.
 After touching at St. Thomas on the return voyage, she dropped anchor in New York harbor on 3 November.

 Almost three months later, on 30 January 1888, Trenton sailed for the Pacific.
 The voyage took her more than a year to complete, for she had to steam around Cape Horn at the southern end of South America.
 After stops at Panama and Tahiti, the warship reached Apia, Samoa, on 10 March 1889 and joined other units of the Pacific Squadron.
 Six days later, on 16 March 1889, a cyclone struck Apia and the thirteen ships anchored in her harbor.

-For thirty-six hours the storm ravaged the harbor.
+For thirty-six hours, the storm ravaged the harbor.
 The Trenton, having lost steam and rudder, was in imminent danger of foundering on the reef.
 An unusual maneuver suggested by Lieutenant Robert M. G. Brown, Trenton's navigator, is credited for saving the flag ship from complete destruction.
 Trenton's commander, Norman von Heldreich Farquhar, ordered every man into the port rigging.
 With the wind striking against the compact mass of bodies, which acted as a sail, the vessel was steered away from the reef and into the bay.
 Trenton collided with the SMS Olga and then floated toward the sinking Vandalia.
 With her crew still in the rigging, the approach was slowed and another collision avoided with the Trenton safely maneuvered alongside the Vandalia.
-The Vandalia's crew escaped to deck of the Trenton, saving many lives that otherwise might have been lost.
+The Vandalia's crew escaped to deck of the Trenton, saving many lives that might otherwise have been lost.
 Both ships were later abandoned.

 Out of 450 men on the crew of Trenton, only one life (Landsman J. Hewlett) was lost.
 Trenton was declared a total loss, and her name was struck from the Naval Vessel Register on 13 April 1891.